Operation of the Compliance System

 Compliance Reporting System

-The Global Hotline is open 24 hours a day, 365 days a year, for compliance reporting and consultation.
+The Global Hotline is available 24 hours a day, 365 days a year, for compliance reporting and consultation.
 It is available in the languages of all countries and regions where the Group companies are located.
 The Group also accepts reports and consultations from people outside the Group on the Company and Group websites.

-In addition to the Global Hotline, the Company and the Group companies in Japan have established and operate internal hotlines for whistleblowing via dedicated telephone lines and e-mail addresses.
+In addition to the Global Hotline, the Company and the Group companies in Japan have established and operate internal hotlines for whistleblowing via dedicated e-mail addresses.
 The Company and the Group companies in Japan also run a harassment reporting and consultation service within the Company’s Human Resources Departments and outside the Company.

-Compliance Data for FY2021 (Global consolidated)
+Compliance Data for FY2023 (Global consolidated)

-• Number of allegations received (excluding through our compliance monitoring processes): 157
+• Number of allegations received (excluding through our compliance monitoring processes): 363

 Compliance Training and Educational Activities